 If there was ever a reason to build yourself a home gym, the current state of social distancing is it.
 Investing in fitness you can manage while at home is a positive way to deal with not being able to go to your normal gym, fitness class, or group activity.
 While this situation won't last forever, the equipment you choose will be a longterm investment in your health, wellbeing, and fitness.
 If you can't afford to but an all-in-one home gym, or just don't want to, here are some ideas for equipment to get you started.

 TRX stands for total body resistance exercises and the easy-to-set-up cables provide just that.
 Using the suspension cables to perform training builds balance, coordination, flexibility and strength.

-The best way to work off the stress and anxiety you may be feeling by the current state of the world is to punch and kick as hard and fast as you can.
+Boxing is a great full-body workout.
+Not to mention, one of the best ways to work off the stress and anxiety you may be feeling by the current state of the world is to punch and kick as hard and fast as you can.

 A box jump is just what it sounds like, a sturdy box you can jump on and off.
 Use this fixture to build explosive power.